DuandSu/java/README.md

+24-Oct-2021: Helping my son with his Grade 11 Computer Science in Java since September start.
+Nice to get back to the programming since my Cancer Prostatectomy.
+I admit it was tough to get back into the swing, even after the positive results reported in late August that PSA test was basically cancer free.
+It was happy news, but took a bit to get past the whole big cancer thing depression.
-This is JAVA code written mostly for a SAIT course taken in Fall of 2019.
+Original: This is JAVA code written mostly for a SAIT course taken in Fall of 2019.
 However, I also played a lot with my own Java, in particular Linked List, Binary Trees and recursion post course, up until I began the EvolveU Full Stack Developer program in February 2020.